French Company Registration- An Overview

 A combination of two or more EU companies can form the European Stock Corporation.
 However, the minimum capital which is required for forming this form of company is € 120,000.

-Branch office is a company that is formed by a foreign company.
+Branch office (succursale) is a permanent establishment that is not a separate legal entity from its parent company.
+Such offices are set up during the starting phase of a business.
 Majority of control of the branch office is by foreign shareholders.
 All the debts of the branch office have to be Bourne by the parent company.
+Minimum requirement of 1 director and there is no requirement of minimum paid-up share capital.

-A representative office is an office which is not allowed to carry out any operations related to sales.
+A representative office (bureau de représentation) is an office which is not allowed to carry out any operations related to sales.
+The office is registered only to establish presence of the company in France.
 However, this office can be controlled by foreign shareholders.
+Similar to the case of Branch Office, there is no requirement of minimum paid-up share capital and only 1 Director is required to set this company.

 The following eligibility criterion has to be sufficed for company registration in France: